LucaXTech/eeg-workload-analysis-portfolio/README.md

 # EEG-Based Mental Workload Analysis in N-Back Tasks

-This repository contains a sanitized portfolio version of an EEG-based mental workload project developed during my MSc thesis and Erasmus+ research traineeship at g.tec medical engineering.
+This repository contains a sanitized public version of an EEG-based mental workload project developed during my MSc thesis and Erasmus+ research traineeship at g.tec medical engineering.

 The project focused on EEG recordings acquired during N-back tasks designed to manipulate cognitive workload through working-memory load and stimulus presentation speed.
-The repository includes protocol documentation, N-back paradigm files, acquisition scripts, and representative material for reproducible EEG signal-processing and machine-learning workflows.
+The repository includes protocol documentation, N-back paradigm files, acquisition scripts and representative material for reproducible EEG signal-processing and machine-learning workflows.

 No participant data are included in this repository.